-Letter From the Chief Justice and the Administrative Director of the Cour ts

-Judicial Council Membership 2

-Preface

-An Introduction to the Judicial Council

-Mission of the Judiciary

-Mission of the Judicial Council

-Guiding Principles

-Introduction ,

-Purpose of the Strategic Plan.

-Fundamental Issues Facing the California Judicial Branch The Strategic Planning Process

-Judicial Branch Goals 24

-Strategic Goals and Policies

-Goal I: Access, Fairness, and Diversity

-Goal III: Modernization of Management and Administration

-Goal IV: Quality of Justice and Service to the Public

-Goal V: Education for Branchwide Professional Excellence

-Goal VI: Branchwide Infrastructure for Service Excellence

-Appendixes

-History of Judicial Council Strategic Planning 5C

-Overview of Strategic Planning Inputs and Outputs

-Overview of Multiyear Planning Cycle

-Acknowledgments 55
+Letter From the Chief Justice and the Administrative Director of the Courts 1 Judicial Council Membership 2 Preface Council.444444566alifornia Judicial Branch.72224rsity.2611tability.30ement and Administration.34rvice to the Public.38e Professional Excellence42re for Service Excellence46egic Planning.50nputs and Outputs.52Cycle.54 An Introduction to the Judicial Council Mission of the Judiciary Mission of the Judicial Council Guiding Principles 4 4 Introduction Purpose of the Strategic Plan Fundamental Issues Facing the California Judicial Branch The Strategic Planning Process 7 Judicial Branch Goals 24 Strategic Goals and Policies Goal I: Access, Fairness, and Diversity.
+Goal II: Independence and Accountability Goal III: Modernization of Management and Administration Goal IV: Quality of Justice and Service to the Public Goal V: Education for Branchwide Professional Excellence Goal VI: Branchwide Infrastructure for Service Excellence 30 34 38 42 Appendixes History of Judicial Council Strategic Planning Overview of Strategic Planning Inputs and Outputs Overview of Multiyear Planning Cycle Acknowledgments 52 54

-"Embracing the vast and rich diversity of our state-and viewing it as a resource and not a problem-can only strengthen our legal system."
+"Embracing the vast and rich diversity of our state and viewing it as a resource and not a problem can only strengthen our legal system."